 So even though I have not posted the last post while I am writing this, I’ve decided to split this into a second post.
 I wrote the last post on the flight to Dublin and it was how I was feeling at the time.
 I’m presently at 40,000 feet, travelling at 499mph with 377 miles to Toronto.
 (Note please Air Canada! give us an option of metric flight information.)

 On the way to Dublin, I rested well and the new “chicken” meal was quite good.
 The loaf for breakfast was disappointing.
 As we deplaned, it was like a Hurd of cattle being shouted at due to very poor signage and renovations.
 “Europeans Right!
 Everyone else left and against the wall!”.

 It took over an hour to get clear of the customs hall.
 The customs guard asked me why I was going to Ireland.
 I answered “Vacation” then he asked me what I planned on seeing.
 I must have been like “deer in headlights” because I didn’t have any plans and totally blanked on anything that was in Ireland.
 I eventually responded with Castles and Churches.
 Then he asked what I did for work, which no one ever gets on the first try, and this guy was particularly dumb.
 I had to resort to “When the phone company rips you off and you call a guy and yell at him?
 I’m the guy.”
 [Even though I do more than that and the phone company doesn’t rip people off… ever 😉 ]

 I had 20€ of cash on hand but didn’t need to use it the entire trip.
 They take tap everywhere.
-After the burrito I went to the bar in the hostel and got the from Ireland Guinness.
-It does take different and to me not in a good way I really didn’t enjoy it.
+After the burrito, I went to the bar in the hostel and got the from Ireland Guinness.
+It does taste different and to me, not in a good way I really didn’t enjoy it.

 After hanging around the bar, I called it a night.